shea-parkes/neovim-config/README.md

 For those watching my github activity, it's going to look like I just can't figure out what I want.
 And they'd be right.
 But still, why NeoVim:
   - I do mostly Python development.
+  - I'm still stuck on Windows.
-  - I don't like full IDEs (e.g. PyCharm)
+  - I don't like full IDEs (e.g. PyCharm).
   - I really like vim keybindings.
   - Magit performance is just unbearable these days in Windows.
-  - In theory I can integrate Python REPLs with NeoVim terminals.
+  - NeoVim terminals on Windows work well with Python REPLs.

 ## Installation / Setup

 For now I'm sourcing NeoVim from chocolatey.
 Should likely snag `git.portable`, `fzf` and `neovim` from `choco`.
-Then you currently have to manually grab a Windows build of Universal Ctags from [here](https://github.com/universal-ctags/ctags-win32).
+If you want tag support you currently have to manually grab a Windows build of Universal Ctags from [here](https://github.com/universal-ctags/ctags-win32).
 Then be sure to get the following directories on your `%PATH%`:
   - `c:\tools\git\usr\bin`
   - `c:\tools\git\mingw64\bin`
   - `c:\tools\neovim\neovim\bin`
   - Wherever you unzipped `ctags.exe`...
 (Making sure `ctags.exe` that is bundled with Emacs isn't higher on your `%PATH%`)

-NeoVim is helping champion `%XDG_CONFIG_HOME%`, so set that somewhere appropriate (e.g. `%UserProfile%`).
+NeoVim respects `%XDG_CONFIG_HOME%`, so set that somewhere appropriate (e.g. `%UserProfile%`).
 Then clone this repo into `%XDG_CONFIG_HOME%/nvim`.

 To bootstrap the plugins clone `Shougo/dein.vim` into `%UserProfile%/repos/vim-plugins/repos/github.com/Shougo/dein.vim`.
 Then launch NeoVim and run `:call dein#install()`.